Last updated on .

 The spring was poisoned and the chapel was destroyed by the Janissaries in 1821 in retaliation for the Greek Revolution.
 The current church on the site was built between 1833 and 1835.
 Since then, Ecumenical Patriarchs of Constantinople have been buried in the cemetery on the grounds of the monastery.

-Gates to the Monastery of the Life-giving Spring
+Byzantine Traditions at the Monastery of the Life-giving Spring

-During Byzantine times, the Monastery of the Life-giving Spring was one of the most important religious sites in Constantinople.
+During the Byzantine period, the Monastery of the Life-giving Spring was one of the most important religious sites in Constantinople.
 Emperors would visit the monastery several times a year for various religious ceremonies and feast days, including the Friday of Easter week, the Feast of the Ascension, the Wedding at Cana (January 8), and the Miracle of Leo I (August 16).
 In addition, each future empress coming to Constantinople for her wedding was received at the monastery by her future spouse.

 The gates of the Monastery of the Life-giving Spring open to a large courtyard, where there are some statues, a tomb, and benches to sit.
 It’s a very peaceful setting.